Skip to main content

 What is ClawHub?

-ClawHub is OpenClaw's community skill marketplace.
-It was the target of a major malicious skill campaign but now uses VirusTotal scanning for all published skills.
+ClawHub is OpenClaw's community skill marketplace with 10,700+ skills.
+It was the target of a major malicious skill campaign but now uses VirusTotal scanning and the new operator install policy for all published skills.

 What is Clawery?